consulo/consulo-dev.github.io/docs/tutorials/live_templates/template_support.md

 {:toc}

 ## Template Creation
-Get started by [creating a new Live Template](https://www.jetbrains.com/idea/help/creating-and-editing-live-templates.html) within the IntelliJ Platform-based IDE:
+Get started by [creating a new Live Template](https://www.jetbrains.com/idea/help/creating-and-editing-live-templates.html) within the Consulo-based IDE:
 * Add a new Template Group, "Markdown" and create a new Live Template under this group.
 * Assign the template the abbreviation "**{**".
 * Assign the description "**SDK: New link reference**".